Shippable/docs/sources/platform/workflow/trigger/overview.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # Triggers
-Triggers are used to manually start a Job.
-They are very similar to Resources, the only difference being updating a Resource might not always start the dependent Job/s, but a trigger will always do.
+Triggers are used to manually start a job.
+They are very similar to resources, the only difference being that updating a resource in the YML will not start the dependent job(s), but a updating a trigger will.

 <img src="/images/platform/configuration/triggerJob.png" alt="Triggering a manual job through a resource" style="width:400px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

-You could also achive this by triggering through UI, but this is for those who like to do it with code.
+You could also achieve this by triggering through UI, but this is for those who like to do it with code.

 They are typically used in these cases